hungryrobot1/MCP-PIF/README.md

 - **`__eval_depth` counter is added** (max depth: 100, prevents infinite eval loops)

 ### The Event Horizon

-Tools operate at two distinct levels:
+Because this framework is built in MCP it makes significant compromises in purity.
+Namely, updating the server code is not part of the metaprogramming loop.
+This means that the list of primitives, parsing strategies, and the evolution and evaluation processes themselves are not modifiable during runtime.

+There are two kinds of tools:
-- **MCP level**: Tool creation via `evolve` (effectful, mutates registry)
+- **MCP tools**: For example creation via `evolve` (effectful, mutates registry)
-- **Lambda level**: Tool execution via `run` (pure, functional)
+- **Evolved tools**: Tool execution via `run` (pure, functional)

 Evolved tools can interact with each other but cannot themselves evolve new tools without the access to the protocol-level tool registry.
-This prevents unbounded self-modification while enabling rich metaprogramming.
+This "simulacrum" implementation prevents unbounded self-modification by isolating the very invariants which enable the rich metaprogramming.

 ## Language Reference